-The per capita income in Genoa City in 2010 was $24,092, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $96,368 for a family of four.
+The per capita income in Genoa City in 2010 was $23,638, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $94,552 for a family of four.
 However, Genoa City contains both very wealthy and poor people as well.

+Genoa City is a somewhat ethnically-diverse village.
 The people who call Genoa City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Genoa City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Genoa City include Irish, Italian, Polish, and English.

 The most common language spoken in Genoa City is English.
 Other important languages spoken here include Spanish and German.